 Queen City Exchange: A spacious bar with plenty of seating that features a craft beer menu with beer prices that rise and fall based on customer demand, inspired by the stock market.

-JACK Casino: One obvious place to check out Downtown is JACK Casino, which is open 24 hours every day of the week.
-Whether you’re looking to play the slot machines, try your hand at poker, or check out a variety of restaurants, JACK Casino is the place to go.
+Hard Rock Casino: One obvious place to check out Downtown is Hard Rock Casino, which is open 24 hours every day of the week.
+Whether you’re looking to play the slot machines, try your hand at poker, or check out a variety of restaurants, Hard Rock Casino is the place to go.

 Knockback Nats: A bar that offers some of the most delicious and flavorful smoked wings that you can find anywhere in the city.